opendatasoft/ods-documentation/source/publishing_data/07_configuring_visualizations/02_configuring_map_view/tooltip.rst

 Configuring the tooltip
 =======================

-In order to display information on a map, on a image or in a calendar, you can configure a tooltip.
-You can use, and configure, the standard tooltip or customize it more precisely using a custom HTML tooltip.
-A custom tooltip is slightly more time consuming but it is a good way to leverage your data.
+In order to display information on a map, on an image, or in a calendar, you can configure a tooltip.
+You can use and configure the standard tooltip or customize it more precisely using a custom HTML tooltip.
+A custom tooltip is slightly more time consuming, but it is a good way to leverage your data.
 To switch from the standard tooltip configuration interface to this custom tooltip view, select Custom HTML template from the tooltip type dropdown menu.

 .. ifconfig:: language == 'en'